wp-plugins/woocommerce-predictive-search/readme.txt

 == Changelog ==

+= 2.2.6 - 2015/03/19 =
+* Tweak - Tested and Tweaked for full compatibility with WooCommerce Version 2.3.7
+* Tweak - Tested and Tweaked for full compatibility with WordPress Version 4.1.1

 = 2.2.5 - 2015/02/13 =
 * Tweak - Maintenance update for full compatibility with WooCommerce major version release 2.3.0 with backward compatibility to WC 2.2.0